Assessment of Developments:

 - Carrying out operational works including filling and excavation, installing an advertising device, clearing vegetation and certain works in watercourses or tidal waters.

 - Carrying out plumbing or drainage work: See Plumbing and Drainage.

-If development approval is required from Council, you need to lodge the relevant application forms with Council.
-A copy of the relevant IDAS forms is available here or by emailing firstname.lastname@example.org phoning Council on 1300 763 903 or (07) 4030 2241.
+If development approval is required from Council, you need to lodge the relevant DA Form 1 application with Council.
+A copy of the relevant DA form 1 is available here or by emailing firstname.lastname@example.org or phoning Council on 1300 763 903 or (07) 4030 2241.

-The completed IDAS forms, mandatory supporting information and the applicable application fee must be lodged with Council either by post, over the counter or online.
-Council's postal address and the location of Council's offices can be found on the Contact Council page.
-To lodge an application online, go to Smart eDA.
+The completed DA forms, mandatory supporting information and the applicable application fee must be lodged with Council either by post, over the counter or via email.
+Council's postal address, email address and the location of Council's offices can be found on the Contact Council page.
+To prepare an application online, please go to MyDAS2.

 For further information please contact Planning Services on 1300 763 903 or 07 4030 2265.
 You can also email your application or planning query to email@example.com

 Cassowary Coast Regional Council has jurisdiction as a referral agency for certain development applications for building work as identified in Schedule 9 of the Planning Regulation 2017.